-Fossa National School is currently served by an administrative principal, 8 classroom teachers, a Learning Support teacher and a Resource Teacher for children with special needs.
+Fossa National School is currently served by an administrative principal, ten classroom teachers, two special class teachers, three Support teachers and one shared Support teacher based in our school.
 Fossa National School is a mixed (Boys & Girls) national school catering for the full range of classes from Junior Infants to Sixth.

-The school also houses an ASD unit (separate enrolment policy available).
+The school also houses two ASD classes which cater exclusively for children with autism (separate enrolment policy available).

 The school depends on the grants and teacher resources provided by the Department of Education and Skills and it operates within the regulations laid down, from time to time, by the Department.
 School policy has regard to the resources and funding available.

 Fossa National School opens at 9.05am each school day and closes at 2.45pm.
 Infant classes finish at 1.45pm.
 Lunchtime is from 12.30 to 13.00.

 The school follows the curricular programmes prescribed by the Department of Education and Skills, which may be amended from time to time, in accordance with Sections 9 and 30 of the Education Act (1998);